 Compatibility: The gel ink pads are compatible with harder and rough surfaces.
-Because gel provides for pigmentation than water-base.
-Also, the felt stamp pads are usable with papers and cardboards of your choice.
+Because gel provides for pigmentation rather than water-based, the felt stamp pads are usable with your choice of paper and cardboard.

 If you are looking for ink pads for professional reasons, then Ranger Archival comes with 12 outstanding ink colors.
 The best part is that Ranger Archival chose to make their ink pads non-toxic and non-acidic for safer long-term use.
-You can work on glossy papers too and is completely waterproof.
+You can work on glossy papers, too, and it is completely waterproof.

-Compatibility: These ink pads can be used for any type of decoration, they are also great with glossy papers.
+Compatibility: You can use these ink pads for any decoration; they are also great with glossy papers.
 But the fact is, in glossy papers, the ink takes 20 minutes to dry.
 However, once dried, you are going to enjoy permanent color.

 If you are looking for a colorful ink pad bundle for your kids’ growing attraction towards crafting and scrapbooking, the Lsushine Craft ink pad stamps are there.
 The package comes along with 15 waterproof, fast-drying, and crisp color ink pads for limitless creativity.
 Lsushine has every comforting feature in its ink pads to meet its little users’ needs.

-Ink: Since these are specially made for kids’ enhancing imagination, so the inks are safe, non-acidic materials.
-Not the ink, but the sponges too, are made safer.
+Ink: Since these are specially made for kids’ enhancing imagination, the inks are safe, non-acidic materials.
+Not the ink, but the sponges, too, are made safer.
 The inks are waterproof once dried, and they dry rapidly so that kids can’t smudge.

 Ease of -use: To start using the Lsushine ink pads, all you need is just a few drops of water to dampen the base.
-Then, simply stamp your heart out with the playful colors.
-The inks are quite easy to wash off from a child’s hand, room’s wall, floors after they have messed up.
+Then, stamp your heart out with the playful colors.
+The inks are quite easy to wash off from a child’s hand, room’s wall, and floors after messing up.
 You can store these stackable compact-sized containers anywhere.

 Ink: The jet-black ink serves with a permanent stamp on surfaces.
 Also, the ink is user-friendly, non-toxic, and non-acidic for safer long-term use.
 It dries very fast to prevent smudging and bleeding that can deteriorate your project.

-Compatibility: Ranger Archival Jumbo Inkpad can be used in both matte papers and glossy papers, such as photographs, lamination.
-It takes less than a minute to dry on matte papers, but around 15-20 minutes to dry on glossy surfaces.
+Compatibility: Ranger Archival Jumbo Inkpad can be used in matte papers and glossy papers, such as photographs and lamination.
+It takes less than a minute to dry on matte papers but around 15-20 minutes to dry on glossy surfaces.
 However, you can reduce the time by using a heated drier.

 Selecting ink pads for stamping may not be tedious.
-You simply like or require color or design then buy it.
+You like or require color or design, then buy it.
 However, it is way more than that.
-Therefore, I am going to tell you how you can decide to buy an ink pad and what factors to emphasize.
+Therefore, I will tell you how you can decide to buy an ink pad and what factors to emphasize.

-Pad size: A large ink pad holds more ink and larger stamp heads can accommodate.
-Selecting the pad size varies from person to person.
-As some need larger ink pads for larger projects such as stamping personal scrapbooks or invitations.
-Whereas, for small chores like fingerprint stamping and kids’ crafting purpose ink pads less than 3×2 inches also work.
+Pad size: A large ink pad holds more ink, and larger stamp heads can accommodate.
+Selecting the pad size varies from person to person as some need larger ink pads for larger projects such as stamping personal scrapbooks or invitations.
+Whereas, for small chores like fingerprint stamping and kids’ crafting purposes, ink pads less than 3×2 inches also work.

 To start with, get your ink pad box ready.
 Pick a 3×2-5 inches box with a lid, which has slight depth.
 Now, take a partially dense sponge for the base.
 A too dense sponge will soak up the entire ink, and the stamp head will need more pressure to get ink.
 Alternatively, if you don’t have a sponge, you can use baby wipes.